atbabers/logfuscate/README.md

-# The public archiving of this repository is due to the integration of logfuscate features into the Panther Analysis Tool (PAT).
-The PR can be found [here](https://github.com/panther-labs/panther_analysis_tool/pull/354).
+# The public archiving of this repository has been made as this showcases an example.
+You can find a Panther Analysis Tool (PAT) implementation PR [here](https://github.com/panther-labs/panther_analysis_tool/pull/354).

 ---
 ###### Logfuscate